ljpernic/HQ3.1/src/pages/content/poetry/2021-09-15-The-Ballad-of-the-Harp-Weaver/index.md

 That was in the early fall.
 When came the late fall,
 "Son," she said, "the sight of you
-Makes your mother's blood crawl,--
+Makes your mother's blood crawl,—

 "Little skinny shoulder-blades
 Sticking through your clothes!